The Dangers of Using Acrylic Nails

 - Allergic reactions are common with artificial nails.
 This is due to the plastics and toxins they’re made from.
 The result: red, swollen and itching fingers.

 - If the acrylic nail is damaged, it will be much easier for dirt, viruses, and bacteria to accumulate.
 When this happens, you need to remove the damaged nail and replace it with a new one as soon as possible.

 Wearing acrylic nails is not a decision that should be taken lightly.

-If after reading this article, and despite the dangers, you still want to wear acrylic nails, get them done at a professional salon by a qualified esthetician.
+If after reading this article, and despite the dangers, you still want to wear acrylic nails, go to a professional salon with qualified estheticians.
 Make sure the area is well ventilated, bring your own file and watch for any changes or pain in your fingers and nails.

 If necessary, remove a nail that is causing problems until the pain subsides.
 And whenever possible, give your nails a break from acrylic.